Marktawa/fox-oil/ARTICLE.md

 Follow the “[Creating your first IAM admin user and user group - AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)” guide to create an IAM admin user and user group using your AWS root account in the AWS Management Console.

-## Step 5: Create an IAM User for your Strapi App
+## Create an IAM User for your Strapi App

 ### Set User Details: